askri-7/secure-login-demo/README.md

 - Add production deployment documentation covering environment variables, SSL certificates, Nginx reverse proxy configuration, and updating OAuth redirect URIs from localhost to production domains.
 - Add monitoring and structured logging to replace `console.error` with a production-grade logger (e.g., Pino or Winston) for searchable, aggregated logs.
-- Add integration and E2E tests for refresh token rotation, logout flows, and OAuth account linking when the team is ready to invest in test coverage.

 ## Intended Repository Structure